2020 TMT Early-Career Workshop

 A workshop for graduate students, postdoctoral researchers, and early-career professionals from partners in the Thirty Meter Telescope (TMT) International Observatory, including Caltech, Canada, China, India, Japan, and University of California.

-Workshop agenda: Our agenda for 2020 is still being developed.
-A coarse preliminary agenda is here.
-For a more detailed sense of what the workshop could include, you can review the agenda from the previous TECI Workshop (December 2018).
+Workshop agenda: Our agenda for the next TECI Workshop is still being developed.
+A coarse preliminary agenda for 2020 is here.
+For a more detailed sense of what the workshop could include, you can review the agenda from the TECI Workshop in December 2018.

 This workshop is a centerpiece of the TMT Early-Career Initiative.
 The workshop is designed to support international collaboration among the TMT partners by engaging those in the early stages of their career in TMT and providing a workshop experience that:

 Develops professional skills needed to be successful in TMT and similar projects, including international collaboration, and project management

 Provides an experience with the instrument design process

 Enables participants to see how they can contribute to TMT and engage in current TMT projects

 Builds community among TMT future users and leaders, and connects them to current TMT leaders

 This workshop is scientific and technical, and is much like a “summer school” style event, with more emphasis on professional skills that are highly valued by TMT and large projects in general.
 Sessions give participants an opportunity to learn and practice skills such as working effectively on interdisciplinary, international teams; defining technical requirements based on science goals; and managing projects.